 The Natural History Museum in Dublin has what you would expect, taxidermied animals and fossils of all shapes and sizes.
 If you’re a dinosaur fan, this is the place for you.

-9. Enjoy the festive atmosphere of Temple Bar
+10. Enjoy the festive atmosphere of Temple Bar

 It’s one of those places where you can be anonymous or join in the merriment.
-Pop into a pub and listen to some live music, or join a tour and learn about the history of the area and music scene in Dublin.
-Click HERE to book a Traditional Irish Music Pub Crawl through the area.
+Pop into a traditional Irish pub and listen to some live music, or join a tour and learn about the history of the area and the music scene in Dublin.
+It’s not to be missed on your weekend break in Dublin.

-10. Travel through time at 14 Henrietta Street
+11. Travel through time at 14 Henrietta Street

 The Dublin tenement museum opened in 2018, and visitors experience what it was like to live in this building as they listen to tales from the past told by a tour guide.
-It’s a fascinating look at Irish life from the high society to the lowest, and poorest class.
+It’s a fascinating look at Irish life from the high society to the lowest and poorest class.
 Book tickets for 14 Henrietta Street in advance, it’s worth your time.

 TIP: If you have extra time, take a walk around Merrion Square and admire the colored Doors of Dublin.
 They come in all shapes and sizes and make for some of the best Instagram spots in Dublin.

 This is often referred to as the best tourist attraction in Dublin, and for good reason.
 The museum is the perfect place to learn about the Irish people and their rich history.
 EPIC lays out the accomplishments of over 300 Irish people who made their mark in the world of fashion, sports, television, and more.